Soft and chewy chocolate peanut butter chip cookies studded with dark chocolate chunks and peanut butter morsels.

 - Black Cocoa

-I tested this recipe using this natural cocoa powder from King Arthur Flour as well as the natural unsweetened cocoa powder from Trader Joe’s.
+I tested this recipe using natural cocoa powder from King Arthur Flour as well as the natural unsweetened cocoa powder from Trader Joe’s.

 I recommend using natural cocoa for this recipe.
 Sometimes labeled as unsweetened cocoa powder or just cocoa powder, this is the standard cocoa powder you’ll find at the supermarket.